kevancress/MeasureIt_ARCH/README.md

 #### Object Settings

  * Dimension, Annotation, and Line Group settings can be found in Object Tab of the Properties Editor.
-   * These panels will only appear if the active object has a dimension, annotation or line group associated with it.
    * To add dimensions, annotations or line groups use the main tool panel.

 #### Dimensions